Falien164/energy_network_visualization/README.md

 # energy_network_visualization

-It's visualization task of energy network flow.
-Data are stored in task_data.hdf5 file.
+Visualization task of energy network flow.
+Data are stored in energyNetwork_24h.hdf5 file.
 There are 24 folders for each hour in day.

 Solution was based on MVC design pattern.